 If you’re wearing a suit, longjohns can be a lifesaver!
 Be sure to stay away from cotton though as it can absorb sweat and make you even colder in the long run.

 WEAR A FUR WRAP OR JACKET

 There’s just something so romantic about wearing a crisp white dress in the winter Colorado landscape with a fur jacket or wrap.
 You don’t have to wear it for all the pictures if you don’t wish to, but you’ll be happy that you have it as an option to put on.
-I also recommend bringing a warm winter jacket (it doesn’t have to be pretty) to put on in between shots and warm up.
+We also recommend bringing a warm winter jacket (it doesn’t have to be pretty) to put on in between shots and warm up.

 WINTER BOOTS AND SOCKS

 We don’t know about you, but our toes are always the first thing to freeze when we’re in the cold.
 We know you really want to wear those cute booties that you found but please bring a pair of warm socks and snow boots along as well.
 Many times to get those epic Colorado wedding shots with you and the mountains we often have to tromp through a little bit of snow and snow boots are much more practical for that.
 So wear your cute booties for the exchange of vows and a few pics, then swap them out for snow boots so we can go on an adventure and get some epic pictures.